mdh/redirect/README.txt

 == DESCRIPTION:

-Redirect is a ruby redirect server build on Rack
+Redirect is a simple Ruby redirect DSL build on Rack

 == EXAMPLE